devonmurphy/GathererImageGatherer/README.md

 # GathererImageGatherer

-This project downloads all the card images from http://gatherer.wizards.com/Pages/Default.aspx and saves them in the folder cardImages/ with their name and set
+This project downloads all the card images from http://gatherer.wizards.com/Pages/Default.aspx and saves them in the folder cardImages/ with their name and set.

 The images can be used to build a database of perceptual hashes.